 Soft Robotic Endoscopy for Minimally Invasive Diagnostics

 Traditional endoscopes are often limited by their inherent rigidity, leading to patient discomfort and restricted access to complex anatomical regions.
 Navigating the tortuous paths of the gastrointestinal or bronchial tracts requires a new generation of tools that can adapt their shape and stiffness in real-time.
+There is a need for cost-effective, and atraumatic navigation system that reduces operator fatigue and enhances patient safety.

 Proven Foundations